Memory Model

 This predictability is valuable for resource-constrained environments and real-time applications.

-Why No Garbage Collector?
+Why Not a Garbage Collector?

-| Feature | GC | ARC |
+| Feature | GC | AIMS |

 |---|---|---|